angular/angular/src/lib/stepper/stepper.md

 #### Overriding icons
 By default, the step headers will use the `create` and `done` icons from the Material design icon set via `<mat-icon>` elements.
-If you want to provide a different set of icons, you can do so by placing a `matStepperIcon` for each of the icons that you want to override:
+If you want to provide a different set of icons, you can do so by placing a `matStepperIcon` for each of the icons that you want to override.
+The `index`, `active`, and `optional` values of the individual steps are available through template variables:

 ```html
 <mat-vertical-stepper>